Air Fryer Recipe

 Method

 1. Wash and dry the eggplant.
-Slice it into thin, even slices using a sharp knife or mandoline slicer, aiming for around 1/4 inch thickness.
+Slice it into thin, even rounds with a sharp knife or mandoline, aiming for about 1/4 inch thickness.

-2. Place the slices in a mixing bowl.
-Add olive oil, garlic powder, paprika, salt, and black pepper.
-Toss gently to coat evenly.
-Optionally, sprinkle nutritional yeast for a cheesy flavor.
+2. Put the slices in a mixing bowl.
+Add the olive oil, garlic powder, paprika, salt, and black pepper.
+Toss gently until evenly coated.
+If you like, sprinkle over the nutritional yeast for a cheesy flavour.

 3. Preheat the air fryer to 180°C (356°F) for about 3 minutes.

-4. Place the seasoned eggplant slices in the air fryer basket in a single layer, ensuring they do not overlap.
-Cook in batches if necessary.
+4. Arrange the seasoned eggplant slices in the air fryer basket in a single layer, making sure they do not overlap.
+Cook in batches if needed.

-5. Cook for 15-20 minutes, flipping halfway through.
-Watch closely in the last few minutes to prevent burning.
+5. Cook for 15-20 minutes, turning halfway through.
+Keep a close eye on them in the last few minutes so they do not burn.

-6. Transfer the chips to a baking sheet lined with paper towels to absorb excess oil.
-Let them cool for a few minutes before serving.
+6. Transfer the chips to a baking sheet lined with paper towels to soak up any excess oil.
+Leave them to cool for a few minutes before serving.

 Why this works in an air fryer